csyers/CSE-40437-Final-Project/README.md

   * `smoother.py`
     * Usage: `smoother.py ratings.csv k output.csv`
     * Function: Takes the rating information from ratings.csv and outputs a similar file with new ratings computed by the k day moving average smoothing function in output.csv.
+  * `get_old_tweets.py`
+    * Usage: `get_old_tweets.py keyword since_date until_date outfile.json`
+    * Function: Gets 10000 tweets with the given keyword which were created at the two given times.
+Writes the resulting tweet id, created_at time, and tweet text to the file outfile.json.
 * `data/`
   * Directory to hold the tweets datasets gathered from `crawler.py` and produced by `reducer.py`.
 * `results/`